How to Collect PMCF Data for Lower-Class Medical Devices and WETs

 Some clinicians may not possess the infrastructure, documentation, and statistics necessary for facilitating PMCF activities.
 As a result, teams may lack the competency to achieve PMCF activities reliably and effectively for manufacturers.

 For example, clinics should work with a scalable data software solution as a base.
-Non-validated methods such as emails and Excel spreadsheets do not provide a foolproof centralized database for maintaining cross-functional communications and collaborations, and do not comply with the requirements of ISO 14155:2020
+Non-validated methods such as paper and Excel spreadsheets do not provide a foolproof centralized database for maintaining cross-functional communications and collaborations, and do not comply with the requirements of ISO 14155:2020.

 A scalable software provides teams with structured datasets required for drawing meaningful insights and observations.
-By linking the scalable software with one database, teams can expedite and enhance cross-functional communication, driving several advantages (e.g., increasing marketing performance and lowering dropout rates).
-See how SMART-TRIAL’s scalable data gathering platform can help your data collection.
+By linking the scalable software with one database, teams can expedite and enhance cross-functional communication, driving several advantages (e.g., increasing marketing performance and lowering subject dropout rates).

 Proper documentation should include a viable clinical evaluation report (CER), updated device statuses, and the latest PMCF templates that facilitate the data collection process.
 Combining the components creates a coherent narrative that establishes a quality management system (QMS).